AndrewHazelden/Mission_Control_for_Raspberry_Pi/readme.md

 **Step 3.** At this point the Raspberry Pi system should show the live Mission Control gauges.

-You can now start your web browser on your desktop / laptop / mobile system and track the Raspberry PI using the Mission Control web interface.
+You can now start your web browser on your desktop / laptop / mobile system and track the Raspberry Pi using the Mission Control web interface.
 (You need to have Google Earth installed on your desktop to access the Mission Control webgui. )

 Open your desktop system's web browser and access the Raspberry Pi's internet address: